Quest-V80-on-the-beach

 I spent two weeks testing both the V60 and V80 on the beaches of the West Sussex coast.
 It is always good to test on several different beaches as conditions can vary quite a lot, even between sections of the same beach.
 I also tested with different firmware versions in order to establish which was the most stable, especially on the wet sand.

 I have a lot of experience with Quest machines and it has always been the case that on the beaches where I search, auto-ground balance works but manual ground balance is better.
-So if you are experiencing any noise issues always try a manual ground balance.
+So if you are experiencing any noise issues caused by ground conditions always try a manual ground balance.
 Drop it down to zero if need be.
 You may lose a small amount of depth but not much and the machine should run much smoother.
 It should be noted that this issue is not exclusive to Quest machines.
-Other brands also have noise issues too.
+Other brands also have ground noise issues too.

 There is also a clock on both machines, but this does not hold time using the stock firmware.
 It does hold time using the later firmware.
 I am not entirely sure how useful a clock is on a metal detector, but if one is included, it should hold time no matter which version of the firmware is loaded.